 Where to go

 International flights arrive at Windhoek, the country’s capital and transport hub, conveniently located in the centre of Namibia.
 A small city, more akin to a provincial town, it’s a pleasant spot to wander around for a couple of days, taking in the few modest sights, browsing the shops and sampling the local cuisine.
-From here, you need to plot your route carefully: although the tarred and gravel roads are maintained to high standards in Namibia the distances are vast, which means you can easily end up spending most of your time getting to places.
+From here, you need to plot your route carefully; although the tarred and gravel roads are maintained to high standards in Namibia, the distances are vast, which means you can easily end up spending most of your time getting to places.
 That said, much of Namibia’s appeal lies in its vast, uninhabited landscapes, which are best appreciated by driving through them.

 Moving north, organized tours and self-drive travellers often take in the Cape Cross seal colony before cutting inland via the desolate, mist-shrouded Skeleton Coast National Park to Damaraland, where some of the country’s most evocative scenery lies.
-At the southerly limit of the region, the domed Erongo Mountains and the pointed Spitzkoppe – both composed of burnished giant granite slabs – provide wonderful hiking and birdwatching opportunities, as well as some examples of San rock paintings.
+At the southerly limit of this region, the domed Erongo Mountains and the pointed Spitzkoppe – both composed of giant burnished granite slabs – provide wonderful hiking and birdwatching opportunities, as well as some examples of San rock paintings.
 Far better preserved paintings are to be found at the Brandberg, Namibia’s largest massif, further north, while the continent’s oldest rock engravings at Twyfelfontein give fascinating insights into the spiritual world of some of Africa’s oldest inhabitants.
 The wonderful lodges in the area make the most of the picturesque scenery and offer the chance to spot desert-adapted elephant and rhino.

 Travel offers; book through Rough Guides